marius-pieptea/angular-springboot-crud-auth-main/README.md

-# Superheroes Spring Boot Application
+# Angular, Spring Boot and PostgreSQL Application

 This is a demo project for a Spring Boot application that integrates with various technologies such as Redis, PostgreSQL, H2 Database, JWT Security, and OpenAPI 3.
 The project also includes a frontend built with Angular, packaged together with the backend in a single JAR file.